 Over the years, The Circuit has been one of my absolute favorite indoor places to take my oldest son (now 7).
 We were going so often that I had to get a yearly membership, which can be paid monthly via automatic debit (nice!).
 This is an amazing experience for young children, and we started our first son here when he was around two years old.
 Bouldering is a form of climbing where there is no need for a rope due to the fact that you’re never very far off the ground.
 The emphasis is practicing and mastering hard sequences of moves.

-What’s to Love: ”Functional Fitness” is a trendy term these days.
+What’s to Love: “Functional Fitness” is a trendy term these days.
 What does it mean?
-I’m sure I could gather many definitions from practicioners, teachers, and students.
+I’m sure I could gather many definitions from practitioners, teachers, and students.
 To me, it means exercising in dynamic/non-linear ways like rolling, tumbling, climbing, twisting, turning, jumping, leaping, grasping, etc. Most importantly, the movements have to be done with a mindful intent on the technique.
 Oh yeah, it MUST be fun!
 It’s the type of fitness that makes you feel like a kid again.
-Revolution Parkour houses one of the first Parkour Academies in the country and after experiencing a course first-hand with my 7-year old son, I can certainly attest to the “having fun” aspect.Read More
+Revolution Parkour houses one of the first Parkour Academies in the country, and after experiencing a course first-hand with my son, I can certainly attest to the “having fun” aspect.Read More